Erling Haaland led an explosive life at Borussia Dortmund, but where did it all begin for the Norwegian goal-fiend?

 Bryne handed Haaland his first-team debut three months before he had turned 16, and by the end of the 2016 season the young striker had made 16 appearances with the club, four of them starts, as well as progressing from Norway's U15 squad to their U17s - the first clear sign, perhaps, that he would commit to his father’s country of birth rather than his own down the line.

-At the time, current Manchester United manager Ole Gunnar Solskjaer was in his second spell as Molde FK coach.
+At the time, Ole Gunnar Solskjaer was in his second spell as Molde FK coach.
 A former international teammate of Alfie Haaland, he had seen enough of the young Erling to sign him for the club in February 2017.

 Solksjaer's own father Oyvind had been a Greco-Roman wrestling champion in the late 1960s, but in his playing days the now 47-year-old Ole had always struggled to put on muscle.
-As a striker himself, his game was based on movement, opportunism and ruthless finishing, a combination that took him to six Premier League titles and a UEFA Champions League triumph in 1999.
+As a striker himself, his game was based on movement, opportunism and ruthless finishing, a combination that took him to six Premier League titles with Manchester United, as well as a UEFA Champions League triumph in 1999.

 Haaland had been the small kid playing up a year with Bryne, and further refining his attacking craft under quintessential fox in the box Solskjaer was an experience both enjoyed.
 However, after a period of eating up to three dinners a day, Haaland soon found that he didn't share his coach's inability to bulk up.